qunitjs/qunit/docs/api/config/scrolltop.md

 ---
 layout: page-api
 title: QUnit.config.scrolltop
-excerpt: Scroll to the top of the page after the test run (HTML Reporter).
+excerpt: Scroll to the top of the page after the test run.
 groups:
   - config
 redirect_from: